 Undergraduate summer engineering research is about developing a personal relationship with a distinguished faculty member, struggling a little before having questions answered for you and — most of all — constantly adapting to make do with what you have.
 In that, the preparation reflects the profession.

-This is exactly what the Barrett Foundation intended when the family nonprofit, led by 1966 UVM graduate Richard Barrett, a successful entrepreneur whose career was boosted by early internship experiences, decided to provide summer research scholarships for four to five top students in the College of Engineering and Mathematical Sciences (CEMS).
+This is exactly what the Barrett Foundation intended when the family nonprofit, led by 1966 UVM graduate Richard Barrett, a successful entrepreneur whose career was boosted by early internship experiences, decided to provide summer research scholarships for top students in the College of Engineering and Mathematical Sciences (CEMS).

 The program provides prestigious, competitive awards to outstanding undergraduate engineers who wish to pursue a specific research project under the mentorship of a faculty member.
-The proposed projects must fit within the general research area of the faculty advisor and must be approved prior to proposal submission.
+The proposed projects must fit within the general research area of the faculty advisor.
 In this way, undergraduates have the opportunity and resources to pursue independent research as well as work closely with active faculty members who are leading scholars in their fields.
 Projects ideas can be independently generated by the student or select among descriptions of research topics that have been described by faculty members.

-The competition is structured to mirror both the application process and the execution of a program that would typically be funded by an external granting agency:
+The competition is structured to reflect the application process and the execution of a program that would typically be funded by an external granting agency:

 Priority is given to students in their sophomore and junior year.

 (Read the 2016 Program Guidelines for all the details!)